Sending Bright Blessings to you,

 The costs for such items as the City Park Rental fees, required insurance, porta-potties,the rental of sound equipment are covered by fundraisers, merchant fees, advertising, a raffle, and donations of many who support our goals.

 What happens at an Pagan Pride Event event?

 - Food drive: A food drive or other charitable activity, to share our abundant harvest with others in need, and to make a clear statement to those who have misconceptions about Paganism.
 We know that our ethics, based on concern for ecology, personal responsibility, and individual freedom, mean that we feel strongly called to actions of social responsibility.
-It is important for us to highlight our similarity to other religions in that regard.

-Bright Blessings of love, light and laughter.
+Bright Blessings of love, light, and laughter.